 We got our Chicago Fig tree from T&T seeds in Manitoba.
 For Canadians, this is a great place to get a fig tree.
 They have even added another fig, the Negronne Fig that is smaller and maybe even better for beginners.

-Also, local greenhouses often have a good collection of trees.
-It is advisable to take a look or even ask when is the best time to get one.
+Also, check local greenhouses for fig trees, and ask when is the best time to get one.

 I was comfortable buying our tree from a Canadian source and a climate similar to ours, knowing that if it grows there, it should be fine here.
-Stores are not always concerned about local conditions, so do your research to know if the fig variety you’re getting will grow in your conditions.
+Stores are not always concerned about local conditions, so research to understand if the fig variety you’re getting will grow in your conditions.

 Transplanting the Fig Tree

-Our fig tree arrived in a small pot and needed to be transplanted right away.
-T&T seeds suggested transplanting the tree directly into a 10-inch pot to start and upgrade the pot later to a 5 to 10-gallon container.
+Fig trees usually arrive in a small pot and need to be transplanted right away.
+T&T seeds suggested transplanting the tree directly into a 10-inch pot to start.

 For soil Mel’s Mix from the All New Square Foot Gardening book is great.
-Mixing together 1/3 compost, 1/3 vermiculite, 1/3 peat moss.
+Mixing together equal parts of compost, vermiculite, and peat moss.
 A good potting soil works too.

 Pruning a fig tree